What is the best process for hydrogen sulfide treatment? Biological odor control Scrubber or a Chemical Scrubber?

 The other two key components to the selection process are the anticipated annual operating cost of the scrubber and what type of service will the scrubber receive.

 In the past odor control scrubbers are often met with challenges because they require constant attention and maintenance for vital instrumentation that must function properly.
 DeLoach Industries is now incorporating “Artificial Intelligence” into their line of odor control scrubbers and“degasification/decarbonation” systems the equipment is becoming more independent and will communicate directly to operators and owners alerting them on normal maintenance to prevent critical problems or to alert operators about consumption of “caustic”, chlorine, or “acid” chemicals.
 If the scrubber is located where there is not an active operator, and it may be left at times unattended than this can drive the decision back towards selecting a biological scrubber that has fewer components that need maintaining.
 It is always best to gather as much information on the specific location and obtain good analytical data before making the final section process.

-Some odors or off gases occur as the result of a tank venting why other odorous or corrosive gases are captured by utilizing tank covers or hoods over the problem areas.
 If the odor stream is going to be pulled into the odor control scrubber, you typically will have a fresh air vent allowing make up air to enter the tank.
-The proper balancing of fresh make up air to extracted air is critical as it may impact the concentration levels of the gases you intend to treat in the scrubber and this may influence the type of odor control scrubber you select.
+The proper balancing of the fresh air, make up air to extracted air is critical as it may impact the concentration levels of the gases you intend to treat in the scrubber, and this may influence the type of odor control scrubber you select.
 For more information or to learn more contact the professionals at DeLoach Industries Inc. at (941) 371-4995.